InsultingPros/AcediaCore/docs/index.md

 would not have been viable, but that is all I can offer.
 Any corrections to them are always welcome.

-We assume that our audience is at least familiar with UnrealScript programming.
+We assume that our audience is at least familiar with UnrealScript:
-Acedia's API is not stable enough for us to recommend using it to people new to the Killing Floor modding.
+Acedia's API is not stable enough for us to recommend using it to people new to the Killing Floor modding anyway.

 ## What the hell is all of this?